 Forever chemicals may not stay ‘forever’ for long.
 New research is reporting on how the most common two of these extremely resilient materials, which are increasingly contaminating natural environments and the tissues of living animals, can be cheaply and easily broken down.

-This group of chemicals is known industrially as PFAS, but are colloquially called “forever chemicals” due to their unique properties.
+This group of chemicals is known industrially as PFAS, but is colloquially called “forever chemicals” due to their unique properties.
 First developed in the 1940s, perfluoroalkyl and polyfluoroalkyl substances (PFAS) have come to enjoy wide-scale use in consumer products as they are not biodegradable, they are water resistant, fire resistant, and quite non-stick; the coating commonly applied to pots and pans today known as Teflon is an example of a brand-name PFAS.

 The issue with these chemicals is that their resilience makes them prone to building up gradually in the environment — from which they find their way into the tissues of living plants and animals.
 This makes them a persistent problem, as they are not naturally degraded in the environment.
 There is also a growing body of evidence to suggest that they can lead to very unpleasant health outcomes.

 Researchers at Northwestern University now point the way towards a solution for this issue, as they have developed a simple and inexpensive procedure that can dismantle two of the most used classes of PFAS compounds into harmless chemicals.

 “PFAS has become a major societal problem,” said William Dichtel, the Robert L. Letsinger Professor of Chemistry at Northwestern, lead author of the study.
 “Even just a tiny, tiny amount of PFAS causes negative health effects, and it does not break down.
 We can’t just wait out this problem.
 We wanted to use chemistry to address this problem and create a solution that the world can use.
 It’s exciting because of how simple—yet unrecognized—our solution is.”